bradjc/bradjc-www/pages/uvaev.md

 - Darden Parking Garage: 3 NEMA 14-50 outlets.
 These spots require a D10EV
   parking permit.
 - UVA Facilities has a few for their Nissan Leafs.
+- Fontaine Research Park Garage: 14 L2 chargers.

 ### Charging in Cville

 EVgo is has opened some outdated locations in Charlottesville.
 These are all slow 50 kW chargers.

-- Barracks Road Shopping Center
+- Barracks Road Shopping Center (BROKEN)
-- Water Street Parking Garage
+- Water Street Parking Garage (REMOVED)
 - Southside Shopping Center

-Tesla has a Supercharger at Stonefield.
+Tesla has a Supercharger at Stonefield, one at the Wawa by the airport, and a new location coming to the Wawa on 29 (as of Dec 2025).

+Electrify America has a location by Target.

 The Albermarle County building has three Chargepoint DC chargers and a couple L2 chargers.
 These are free, and thus are pretty busy.